erikpetersen-wf/platform-sdk-java/README.md

 This build phase will execute the code in [platform](package).
 It will look for a `livenessProbe` and `readinessProbe` definition in your Helm chart.
 If it does not find one it will append it to your Helm chart as a build artifact.
 The appended probes will use default paths of `_wk/ready` and `_wk/alive`.
 The build phase will search your `Dockerfile` for an `EXPOSE` command and use that as the port.
 If it does not find an `EXPOSE` command the port will default to `8888`.

-*Note*: This assumes your `helm` folder exists at the root of your repository and that you `Dockerfile` is named as such (ie: not `workivabuild.Dockerfile` or anything non-standard).
+*Note*: This assumes your `helm` folder exists at the root of your repository and that your `Dockerfile` is named as such (ie: not `workivabuild.Dockerfile` or anything non-standard).

 ## Java
 ### Adding the dependency